dhmmasson/testDrivenDevelopment/Update.md

 # Updates
+- 18/03/2020 - 23:56 : We added more information in case of [special situations](./Pandora-»-Instructions#special-situations)
 - 18/03/2020 - 20:06 : Issue #99.
 We consider a stress pilot if her/his heart rate jumps more than ±10 bpm.
 - 18/03/2020 - 18:06 : Issue #100.
 If multiple phases required an oxygen concentration > 50%, list them in alphabetical order, and separate the names with coma.
 - 18/03/2020 - 17:40 : Issues #96 and #97.
 Discard the `average` part.
 Just report the altitude at which the max (wind speed for #96 and aircraft speed for #97) occurs.